OpenDreamKit/OpenDreamKit.github.io/_posts/2015-07-01-developer-position-kaiserslautern.md

 # Expressions of interest

-Interested candidates should send an email to goodwillhart at googlemail.com for further information about the position.
+Interested candidates should send an email to decker {at} mathematik dot uni-kl dot de for further information about the position.

-Formal application and salary details will be posted later when we have established the existence of a pool of suitable candidates.